 The School has a clear behavioural policy in which intolerance of bullying and harassment is promoted.
-In addition, it has a clear Anti-Bullying Policy (regularly reviewed by the School Council) clearly understood by staff and pupils and available to parents.
+In addition, it has a clear Anti-Bullying Policy, clearly understood by staff and pupils and available to parents.

 The School has the right, and duty, to investigate incidents of bullying involving our pupils which take place outside school hours, on school visits and trips.
-The School has the right to take disciplinary measures in respect of suchacts.
+The School has the right to take disciplinary measures in respect of such acts.